 Rachel Laser is the president and CEO of Americans United for Separation of Church and State, an advocacy organization that seeks to reduce entanglement between the government and faith groups.
 She previously served as deputy director of the Religious Action Center of Reform Judaism, where she worked on social justice issues, including gun control, abortion rights and reproductive rights.
 Arrange an interview through Liz Hayes.

-Elizabeth Reiner Platt is the director of The Law, Rights and Religion Project at Columbia Law School.
+Elizabeth Reiner Platt is director of the Law, Rights and Religion Project at Columbia Law School.
+She authored a March 2021 column in The Hill called “‘Religious liberty’ is coming for voting rights.”

 Micah Schwartzman is a professor at the University of Virginia School of Law.
 His areas of expertise include law and religion.